Waddle-hub/AFP_Team2/FunctionalSpecification.md

 ## Use Cases

 In order for the user to be able to use the system they must login first.
 After loging in using a user id as well as password then they will see the dashboard.
+The admin user has different permissions from the standard "User" or employee, the amdin can add and remove employees, while the employee can imploy the typical cash machine functionality, add items , remove them and print the slip.

 * Only Admin can add/remove users.
 * The login screen will only show the ID label as well as password label.